rossbar/presentation-bebi205-Spring2023/presentation.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-For more on Julia sets, check out:
+For more on fractal geometry and iterative analysis, check out:
  - [The matplotlib gallery][mpl-mandelbrot]
  - [NumPy Tutorials][npt-mandelbrot]